flynnoct/chatgpt-telegram-bot/README.md

 - **DALL·E, the Image Generation AI Model**.
 Send a short prompt to the Bot and get your own painting!
 - **Whisper, the Intelligent Speech Recognizer**.
 The Bot can read your voice messages!
 - **Comprehensive privacy protection**.
 The Bot is unable (and of course we won't) to collect any message in group chat except user prompts.
+- **System Role customization** is now supported!
+Users can customize their own Bot's character and tone!
+- **Update the config.json file through command line** is now supported.
+- **Logging system** is completed for debug purpose.
+- **Telegram Inline Mode (Beta)** is now supported!
+You can ask @BotFather to enable **both inline mode & inline feedback to 100%** for your Bot and use it in any private chat with a contact and group chat (even without inviting the bot as a member).

 Additonal features: